jonathanskoog/code_stream_clone_detector/README.md

 ## Apply
 If you wish to apply for the course, please visit [UniversityAdmissions](https://www.universityadmissions.se/intl/start) and search for "Applied Cloud Computing and Big Data".

-## Commands
+## Installation
+- cd code_stream_clone_detector
-- docker compose -f stream-of-code.yaml up
+- Run the comand to start the application: docker compose -f stream-of-code.yaml up
+- Open the browser and go to: http://localhost:8080/timers to view statistics
-- docker compose -f stream-of-code.yaml down
+- Run the command to clean the application: docker compose -f stream-of-code.yaml down